Ambika Rana: Early life and education

 In 2022, Ambika started studying Business and Innovative Medicine from Birla Institute of Technology and Science, Pilani – Dubai Campus, United Arab Emirates.

 Pageantry

 In 2018, Ambika was awarded the winner of Artist Support Program - Fashion Artist Edition organized by R.K.
 Studio Nepal.

 Miss Grand International 2020

-Ambika was crowned as the national winner of Miss Grand Nepal 2020 and she had represented Nepal at the Miss Grand International 2020 in Bangkok, Thailand.
+Ambika was crowned as the national winner of Miss Grand Nepal 2020 where she represented Pokhara.
+Then, represented Nepal at the Miss Grand International 2020 in Bangkok, Thailand.
 During the international competition, Ambika was listed in Top 30 National Costumes where she wore Green Tara inspired costume.

 Miss Nepal 2024

 In 2024, Ambika represented Pokhara in Miss Nepal beauty pageant.
-She reached the Top 13 Round of Miss Nepal 2024.
+She reached the Top 13 Round of Miss Nepal 2024, along with the award of Miss Visionary.

+Miss Universe Nepal 2026

+In 2026, Ambika joined Miss Universe Nepal 2026, representing Pokhara.
+She continued her advocacy from 2020; Project Mukti and Arka Foundation focused on healthcare, education and financial opportunities for underprivileged families in Bajura.